Dal Lake: Flora and fauna

 Woody vegetation in the catchment of the lake consists of species of Melia, Ailanthus, Robinia, Daphne, Celtis, Roses, Ephedra, and Pinus roxburghii, Pinus halepensis, Pinus gerardiana, Cupressus torulosa and Cupressus arizonica.
 The valley also has a rich cultivation of crops such as paddy, wheat and fodder.

 Floating gardens, labelled the 'Rad' in the Kashmiri language are a special feature of the lake.
 They basically constitute of matted vegetation and earth, but are floating.
 These are detached from the bottom of the lake and drawn to a suitable place (generally to the north west of the houseboats' location) and anchored.
 Given its rich nutrient properties, tomatoes, cucumbers and melons are grown with noteworthy results.

-Faune found in the lake include Keratella cochlearis, K. serrulata, Polyactis vulgaris, Brachionus plicatilis, Monostyla bulla, Alona monocantha, Cyclops ladakanus and Mesocyclops leukarti, all zooplankton, Chironomus species (midges), and Tubifex species (sludge worms), and fish including Cyprinus carpio specularis (economically important), C. carpio communis, Schizothorax niger, S. esocinus, S. curviformis and Crossochelius latius.
+Faune found in the lake include Keratella cochlearis, K. serrulata, Botrytis cinerea, Brachionus plicatilis, Monostyla bulla, Alona monocantha, Cyclops ladakanus and Mesocyclops leukarti, all zooplankton, Chironomus species (midges), and Tubifex species (sludge worms), and fish including Cyprinus carpio specularis (economically important), C. carpio communis, Schizothorax niger, S. esocinus, S. curviformis and Crossochelius latius.
 It is also reported that Cyprinus, introduced in the early sixties, are dominant and that the indigenous species Schizothorax niger is showing a declining trend.